 - Symptoms of GERD/heartburn

 The Final Takeaway

-“Please keep in mind it’s an advanced technique and requires some time — in some cases a lot of time! — to do it properly, “ says Einhorn.
+“Please keep in mind it’s an advanced technique and requires some time—in some cases, a lot of time!—to do it properly,“ says Einhorn.
 “Don’t get discouraged!”

-She says you can start with performing nauli three times per week, and work up to every day if it benefits you.
+She says you can start by performing nauli three times per week, and work up to every day if it benefits you.
 In the meantime, check out #nauli on Instagram for some inspiration.
 It’s a wild world we live in.